By Matthew B. Cox

 He was within weeks of the presidential election and within months of being named the next Attorney General.
 “Mueller wasn’t going to let crooked agents, a drug dealer, and a dead snitch change that.”

 The documentation is overwhelming that U.S. Attorney Mueller and Agent Burroughs, from this point forward, did everything in their power to cover-up law enforcement complicity in the Estes murder.
-Specifically, the evidence shows that Mueller and Burroughs “condensed” their notes of the Rausini’s debriefing and then fabricated an FBI report.
+Specifically, the evidence shows that Mueller and Burroughs “condensed” their notes of the Rausini’s debriefing and then prepared an incomplete FBI report.
 While crafting the report they omitted that Rausini had denied responsibility for ordering the murders.
 In addition, they neglected to mention that Rausini had identified Barreiro as the individual who had leaked that Estes was an FBI informant as well as the fact that Farchione had ordered the Estes murder.

 Mueller then used the report to convince both Nason and Harrison that Rausini was going to testify against them.
 Expressly, in Nason’s case Mueller stated, “Rausini will testify that he directed the defendant to kill Ellenberger, and he did so to prevent him from cooperating.”
 With that, both Nason and Harrison pled guilty—each of them were sentenced to twenty-five years.

 MUELLER WENT BEFORE THE SENATE Judiciary Committee, on July 31, 2001.
 Undoubtedly, to Mueller’s disappointment, newly elected President Bush had nominated John Ashcroft for the coveted position of Attorney General.
-As a cancellation, however, the President had nominated Mueller for FBI Director.
+As a consolation, however, the President had nominated Mueller for FBI Director.

 Although his confirmation was assured, the issue of the FBI’s recent debacles was raised.
 “The FBI is suffering a management culture so arrogant that ignoring the rules and covering up is the order of the day,” said Senator Chuck Grassley while peering at Mueller.
 “Do you believe there is a culture problem within the bureau[?]”